orbitdb/orbit-db-pinner/README.md

 const lander = await Lander({ orbitdb, orbiterAddressOrId })
 ```

-To add a db to voyager:
+To add a database to voyager:

 ```js
 // create a db to be added to voyager